MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 There are two flavors of the appliance:

-- Mumble-Ruby-Pluginbot-0.10.0 – shell only
+- Mumble-Ruby-Pluginbot Terminal – shell only
-- Mumble-Ruby-Pluginbot-0.10.0 GUI – with a lightweight Desktop Environment and shortcuts to control the bot and edit its configuration
+- Mumble-Ruby-Pluginbot GUI – with a lightweight Desktop Environment and shortcuts to control the bot and edit its configuration

 Download the appliance
 ----------------------